madskonradsen/parseCms/README.md

+# The project have been discontinued due to the fact that Facebook have choosen to shut down Parse

 # ParseCMS

 ParseCMS is a CMS built on top of Facebooks BaaS Parse.
 It's very modular and flexible as everything the system needs to know about your data-structure is handled by a file called project.json.
 Based on the file, the CMS is able to scaffold a database on Parse, and determine how the CMS is set up(for example how a datatype should be displayed in the CMS).
 The CMS is built using Angular, SASS and Bootstrap and with the help of Grunt, Bower, NPM and Yeoman.